Keto Carrot Cake Muffins

 Can you make these muffins dairy-free?

-If you want to make dairy-free muffins, you can leave out the butter and use coconut oil in its place.
+If you want to make dairy-free muffins, you can leave out the butter and use melted coconut oil in its place.

 Also, if you have a specific diet that you follow, this recipe is versatile and can be adapted to fit your dietary needs.
 If you’d like help figuring out tweaks and substitutions just leave your question in the comment section.